johnboronkas/photosynthesis/TournamentRules.md

     - Loss:  0 pts
     - Draw: Split the tie position's points

-The perfect score for a group stage is 900 points.
+A perfect score for the group stage is 900 points with 1,180 points able to be earned.

 ### Elimination Stage